 I slammed shut the books I was referring to and went out into the night.

 I drank myself silly.
 Under the full moon, I lifted a glass of wine to the sky and said: “Flesh of my flesh and bone of my bones!”
-I felt a great thirst.
+My thirst was great.
 Getting up, I stumbled over a stone in my garden.
 A pain shot through my foot.
 A shooting star exploded in my face.
+I fell to the ground

 Someone was approaching.